FACULTY | Vipin Narang

 Narang's research interests include nuclear proliferation, South Asian security, quantitative conflict studies, international relations theory, and general security studies.

-Nuclear Strategy in the Modern Era: Regional Powers and International Conflict (Tentative title).
-Princeton, NJ: Princeton University Press, forthcoming.
+Nuclear Strategy in the Modern Era: Regional Powers and International Conflict.
+Princeton, NJ: Princeton University Press, 2014. link

 "Posturing for Peace?
 Pakistan's Nuclear Postures and South Asian Stability," International Security, vol. 34, no. 3 (Winter 2010), pp. 38-–78.

 "Who are These Belligerent Democratizers?
 Reassessing the Impact of Democratization on War," International Organization, vol. 63, no. 2 (April 2009), pp. 357–379.
 With Rebecca M. Nelson.

 "Pride and Prejudice and Prithvis: Strategic Weapons Behavior in South Asia" in Scott D. Sagan, ed., Inside Nuclear South Asia (Stanford University Press, 2009), pp. 137–183.